sindresorhus/first-chunk-stream/readme.md

 Async function that receives the required `options.chunkSize` bytes.

-Expected to return an buffer-like object or `string` or object of form {buffer: `Buffer`, encoding: `string`} to send to stream or `firstChunkStream.stop` to end stream right away.
+Expected to return an buffer-like object or `string` or object of form {buffer: `Uint8Array`, encoding: `string`} to send to stream or `firstChunkStream.stop` to end stream right away.

 An error thrown from this function will be emitted as stream errors.